Sr-vZ/Sr-vZ/README.md

 ### Hi there 👋
-I am Sourav De currently working as Automation Build Specialist in BT.
+I am Sourav De currently working as DevOps Engineer in TCS.

 I have experience in Network and Infrastructure automation and currently involved in DevOps infrastructure and developing automation solutions.
 I also do freelance software and web development, mostly on UpWork.
 I regaularly work on Python, NodeJS, PowerShell and develop solution in MS SharePoint, PowerApps and PowerAutomate like low code solutions as well.